Fujifilm X-A2 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Both the X-A2 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.